 With its new Girard-Perregaux 1966 Chronograph (Ref.
-49542-52-151-BK6A) automatic wrist watch the Swiss watchmaker updates the iconic chronograph model with a larger body and a slightly restyled dial and also equips it with a new version of their Caliber GP 3300 workhorse ‘tractor’ movement.
+49542-52-151-BK6A) the Swiss watchmaker updates the iconic chronograph model with a larger body and a slightly restyled dial and also equips it with a new version of their Caliber GP 3300 workhorse ‘tractor’ movement.

 The 2012 Girard-Perregaux 1966 Chronograph (Ref.
 49542-52-151-BK6A) automatic chronograph that was first presented around three months ago during SIHH 2012 trade fair didn’t just condense from the healthy Swiss air.
-If you would take just a couple of minutes to compare it to the gorgeous 1966 Chronograph (ref.
-49539-52-151-BK6A) that was presented two years earlier at SIHH 2010 event, you will immediately notice that there only a few -quite minor at that- differences between the two.
+If you would take just a couple of minutes to compare it to the gorgeous 1966 Chronograph (49539-52-151-BK6A) that was presented two years earlier at SIHH 2010 event, you will immediately notice that there only a few -minor at that- differences between the two.

 I have an impression that the refreshed model was deliberately designed to look like a natural evolution of the 2010 year model with only some of its features updated to differentiate one from another.
-While some of changes were not terribly successful in terms of making the watch more legible, they clearly made it look even more elegant than before.
-I guess, that was the idea.
+While some of the changes were not terribly successful in terms of making the watch more legible, they made it look even more elegant than before.
+I guess that was the idea.

 Case & Strap

 The first thing that you will probably notice right from the start is differences in size.
-The Swiss-based brand seems to watch quite intently current trends in watchmaking and it is hard not to notices that even now, after the global financial meltdown of 2008, many customers still want their watches to be as massive as possible.
-Hence, the new version has grown in size from 40 mm to a lot more prominent 42 millimeters of meticulously polished 18-carat rose gold.
+The Swiss-based brand follows the current trends in watchmaking and it is hard not to notices that even now, after the global financial meltdown of 2008, many customers still want their watches to be as massive as possible.
+Hence, the new version has grown in size from 40 mm to a lot more prominent 42 millimeters of meticulously polished 18-karat rose gold.

-I didn’t have a chance to measure the chronograph push-pieces and the crown with a precise tool, but they seem to be more or less the same and still allow you to operate the watch quite comfortably.
+I didn’t have a chance to measure the chronograph push-pieces and the crown with a precise tool, but they are more or less the same and still allow you to operate it comfortably.

-The polished rose gold bezel, too, seems to be as narrow as it was and I like that, too.
+The polished rose gold bezel, too, is as narrow as it was and I like that, too.
 First of all, it makes the oversized watch look visually lighter due to changes in proportions.
-The second thing is that the dial aperture is now larger, too: even despite the piece featuring more information than before, the dial seems to actually have more ‘air’ here.
+The second thing is that the dial aperture is now larger, too: even despite the piece featuring more information than before, the dial actually has more ‘air’ here.

-As for the strap, it is crafted from black Alligator leather, features high-quality stitching and is secured to your wrist with ardillon buckle in 18-carat rose gold.
+As for the strap, it is crafted from black Alligator leather, features high-quality stitching and is secured to your wrist with ardillon buckle in 18-karat rose gold.

 Yes, perhaps the dial is the part that was changed the most.

-Another thing that I don’t really like here is the length of hands.
-While the dial aperture seems to have grown in diameter by approximately two millimeters, the hands seem to have remained the same.
+Another thing that I don’t like here is the length of the hands.
+While the dial aperture has grown in diameter by approximately two millimeters, the hands have remained the same.
 As a result, the minute hand is not long enough to reach the outer edge of the chapter ring and the hour hand can’t quite reach the Arabic numerals (on the 2010 model both hands looked a lot longer).
-The central chronograph hand that previously sized precisely for its tip to glide over the smaller numerals on the tachymeter scale, now points somewhere between the railway-style minute track and the tachymeter scale.
+The central chronograph hand that previously sized precisely for its tip to glide over the smaller numerals on the tachymeter scale now points somewhere between the railway-style minute track and the tachymeter scale.
 Yes, these are minor details, but for yours truly they make the whole dial look sloppy and somewhat cheap, like somebody at the company decided to cut some corners here and there to save a penny or two.
 For such an expensive watch like this one, this is absolutely unacceptable.